yetianmed/subcortex/README.md

 ## Functional Gradients and Parcellation of the Human Subcortex
 Data and code (MATLAB) related to:

-Contact: Dr Ye Tian yetianmed@gmail.com, ye.tian2@unimelb.edu.au
+Contact: Dr Ye Tian yetianmed@gmail.com or ye.tian2@unimelb.edu.au

 The main script is called demo.m, which is a MTALAB code that provides data descriptions and analyses demos.